 Regular guest chefs & industry professionals

-Rossa has been guest baker at Lynda Booth's Dublin Cookery School since the very beginning and there is no one we have met who is more passionate or knowledgeable about bread.
-After working for over six years in small artisan bakeries in the south of France, Rossa opened his own bakery Le Levain in Dublin, where his breadmaking is based on a natural fermentation method that was standard in 18th century France but very few bakers use today.
-Every visit from Rossa is hotly anticipated and very special for both our team and students.
+Rossa has been guest baker at Lynda Booth’s Dublin Cookery School since the very beginning and there is no one we have met who is more passionate or knowledgeable about bread.
+After working for over six years in small artisan bakeries in the south of France, Rossa returned home to open his own wholesale bakery Le Levain, beloved by top restaurants all around Dublin.
+Rossa's breadmaking is based on a natural fermentation method that was standard in 18th century France but very few bakers use today.
+After recently selling Le Levain, Rossa opened The Lady From Shanghai, a very special little spot in the city that offers lucky customers a taste of his artisan bread, patisserie, and coffee, straight from the master!
+Every visit from Rossa here is hotly anticipated and very special for both our team and students.

 Local chef legend Damien Grey is the owner of the Michelin starred Liath Restaurant.
 Originally from Sydney, Australia, Damien moved to Ireland in 1999.
 Damien trained in some of Australia’s finest restaurants and then went on to work with some of the biggest names in the Irish food scene.
 Today Damien creates tasting menus inspired by raw and wild ingredients and based on how the five senses have an effect on your palate when eating.
 You can expect to have all your senses enlightened when you eat his food and walk away with a new understanding of how to hold a dinner party that will intrigue and delight your guests.